Boccardia proboscidea Hartman, 1940

-South Africa: Saldanha Bay to Haga Haga, cultured abalone, restricted distribution in Western Cape outside farms
+South Africa: Saldanha Bay to Haga Haga, cultured abalone, most abundant in effluent outflow outside abalone farms, occurs more widely in intertidal in Walker Bay area.

 Southern California (Type locality) to Canada (British Columbia).

-Australia, Hawai’i, New Zealand, Argentina, Spain, United Kingdom, Japan.
+Australia, Hawai’i, New Zealand, Argentina, Spain, United Kingdom, Japan, Belgium.

 Primarily a sediment dweller.
 Secondary borer on cultured abalone in South Africa, may form tubes on shells of oysters Ostrea edulis and Crassostrea gigas, the barnacle Balbnus cariosus and abalone Haliotis roei.